uta666XYZ/LastEpochBuilding/README.md

 This is a fork of Path Of Building adapted to work for the game **Last Epoch**.
 The following features are supported (or partially):
 * Passive tree
 * Character import: for offline character and from LE tools build planner
-* Most stats and mods/affixes are not working correctly (either not recognized or not applied correctly)
+* A lot of stats and mods/affixes are not working correctly (either not recognized or not applied correctly)
 * Items: Imported from character import and can be crafted / modified
 * Unique items
 * Basic support for following stat calculation: health, mana, armor, attributes
 * Skills: Can select up to 5 skills which allows to spend points in the associated skill trees
+* DPS calculation: basic support for several skills, **does not** take ailments into account

 Note that **most content (docs or code) is outdated** since they only apply to the original project.
 Everything should be migrated as time goes by.